RiansyahTohamba/coding-notes/computer-science/tech-stack/ruby/Jim Weirich - Why aren't you using Ruby.md

 lesson watch the battery meter when

-you're flying okay so that's the fun
+you're flying okay,

-part we'll have more fun too but I

-thought we just
+so that's the fun part we'll have more fun too, but I thought we just start off with that.

+# introduction
-start off with that hi I'm Jim Wyrick
+hi I'm Jim Wyrick.
+I'm with neo.

-I'm with neo and I'm here to talk about

-why you should be using Ruby
+and I'm here to talk about 'why you should be using Ruby'

 now I think so I'm going to I'm going to

-try to convince you that Ruby is a cool

-language to use and that you should be

-using it then and if you're not already
+try to convince you that Ruby is a cool language to use and that you should be using it then and if you're not already.

-how many people are here using Ruby

-already ok quite enough how many people
+how many people are here using Ruby? already ok quite enough.

-here are curious about Ruby and they
+how many people here are curious about Ruby and they aren't using it yet?

-aren't using it yet ok quite a number of
+ok quite a number of you

-you you are the guys I want to talk to I
+you are the guys I want to talk to

-want to tell you about Ruby and get you
+I want to tell you about Ruby and get you

 excited about maybe using it now there's